 Fire insurance claims are common.
 The National Fire Protection Association (NFPA) estimates that there was an average of 358,000 home fires a year between 2011 and 2015.
 Moreover, according to the NFPA the leading cause of all home fires results from cooking accidents.
 This may not come as a surprise, since most people at some time or another forget to turn off their cooking appliances.
 And everyone has burned something in the kitchen.
 But fire damage is not the only damage you need to be aware of in fire claims.
 With fire comes smoke.
 And smoke has its own damaging, and often latent, effects.
 You may not be aware of this type of damage.
-In cases where your neighbor has had a fire, your home may have been impacted by extreme heat or smoke residue without even knowing.
+In cases where your neighbor has had a fire, your home may have been impacted by extreme heat or smoke residue without you even knowing.
 Fortunately, most policies have some sort of coverage for smoke damage.
 The difficult part rests in dealing with your insurance company to cover it.

 A typical homeowner’s insurance policy will include fire damage.
 Fire damage typically includes not just the damage caused by flames, but also damages resulting from exposure to the heat, as well as smoke damage and residues.
 While smoke damage to your home or structure is covered under your dwelling coverage, smoke damage to your personal belongings, such as furniture, clothes, and other belongings, are protected by your contents coverage.